liquiditylibs/liquiditylibs/cartesi_dapp/README.md

-# Tribes Cartesi DApp
+# Liquidity Libs DApp

-Cartesi based DApp for the Cartesi DApp
+Cartesi based DApp for the Liquidity Libs